Victor Bruce, 9th Earl of Elgin: Viceroy of India

 Coats of Arms of Victor Bruce.

 Following in his father's footsteps, Elgin was made Viceroy of India in 1894.
 His viceroyalty was not a particularly notable one.
 Elgin himself did not enjoy the pomp and ceremony associated with the viceroyalty, and his conservative instincts were not well suited to a time of economic and social unrest.
 He said, "India is the pivot of our Empire...
 If the Empire loses any other part of its Dominion we can survive, but if we lose India, the sun of our Empire will have set."

-During his time as Viceroy, famine broke out in India, in which Elgin reportedly admitted that up to 4.5 million people died.
+During his time as Viceroy, the Indian famine of 1896–1897 occurred.
+It began in Bundelkhand early in 1896 but soon spread to other areas, lasting until 1897.
+While caused by drought, the famine occurred mostly in areas under British control, in which Elgin reportedly admitted that up to 4.5 million people died.
 Other estimates have put the death toll at 11 million people.

 His administration in India was otherwise notable for the Afridi frontier risings of 1897–1898.

 Elgin Commission

 Elgin returned to England in 1899 and was made a Knight of the Garter.
 From 1902 to 1903, Elgin was made chairman of the commission that investigated the conduct of the Second Boer War.
 He was appointed Honorary Colonel of the 1st Fifeshire Volunteer Artillery Corps on 26 March 1902.

 The Elgin Committee discussed cavalry in spring 1903.
 Many mounted infantry units had been raised during the Boer War, some from scratch and some by converting infantry units.
 All were agreed that cavalry should be trained to fight dismounted with firearms, but traditionalists wanted cavalry still to be trained as the arme blanche, charging with lance and sabre.
 Although the traditional view appears absurd with hindsight, at the time matters were less clearcut.
 General French stressed the importance of morale, after the success of his cavalry charges at Elandslaagte and Kimberley.
 That view was by no means extreme: Maj-Gen J.P.
 Brabazon thought sword and lance were suitable only for "Latin" cavalry, and that "Anglo-Saxons" should instead be equipped with "a light battleaxe or tomahawk".
 After Wolseley, Evelyn Wood and Roberts (all of whom had seen the future of cavalry as being for use as mounted infantry only) had retired, the traditional view was reestablished as French and his protégé Major-General Haig rose to the top of the Army.
 The recommendations of the Commission were never fully implemented.
 The Esher Report into the future of the Army overshadowed its findings, and the Army came to be dominated by the High Tory reorganisation of the War Office.